QuantumAI4Bio/AdaptiveFlow-VS/docs/documentation/using-virtualflow-2.0/preparing-the-workflow.md

 * number of cpus/gpus and job steps (can be set in the control file)
 * input/output log files

-Some clusters might require additional modules to be loaded, e.g. if OpenBabel which is used by VFLP 2.0 should be loaded as a module, it needs to go into the job template (see also [VFLP 2.0 - Installation - External Packages](../../vflp-2.0/installation/external-packages.md)).
+Some clusters might require additional modules to be loaded, e.g. if OpenBabel which is used by AFLP should be loaded as a module, it needs to go into the job template (see also [AFLP - Installation - External Packages](../../vflp-2.0/installation/external-packages.md)).

 ## Preparation of the`workflow` and `output-files` Folders